-If you are going to bid on a property offered at auction, either in person at the auction or through live online bidding, the following items must be done by you:
+If you are going to bid on a property offered at an online only auction, the following items must be done by you:

 - Financing must be in place if you will be getting a loan to purchase the property.
 Discussions with a lender need to occur prior to an auction and pre-approval must be in place.
 The lender should be as far along with the loan process as possible without having an actual sales contract in hand.

 - Be aware that NO contingencies are allowed with an auction (no financing, selling another property or inspection contingencies)

 - Cash must be in place if you will be paying cash for the property.